RaivoRipuli/lastwarVP/README.md

 ## Known issues

 1) Scrolling and navigation sometimes fails, but it happens very rarely
-2) Adding moments on the bot account's profile will make in unable to navigate
+2) Adding moments on the bot account's profile will make it unable to navigate

 ## Settings